Field Notes / Build

 What does it really cost to build websites with AI?

-The AI is the only real monthly cost, and it's flat — mine is $200/month on the top tier because I build constantly, but a free or ~$20/month tier builds a single site fine.
-Beyond that: free hosting, a ~$11/year domain per site, and payment processing only when you make a sale.
+The AI is the biggest monthly cost, and it's flat.
+Mine is $200/month on the top tier because I build constantly, but a free or ~$20/month tier builds a single site fine.
+Beyond that: hosting (free for a personal site, or $20/month on Vercel Pro once it's a business), a ~$11/year domain per site, and payment processing only when you make a sale.

 Does it cost more to build more sites?

 Barely.
-The AI bill is flat no matter how many sites you build.
-Each additional site's real added cost is basically its domain (~$11/year), since hosting is free.
+The AI bill is flat no matter how many sites you build, and one $20/month Vercel Pro plan covers all of them.
+Each additional site's real added cost is basically its domain (~$11/year).

 Can AI build a real store, not just a simple page?

-Yes. korvani.co sells digital products with real checkout and email capture, all on free hosting plus Stripe's per-sale fee.
+Yes. korvani.co sells digital products with real checkout and email capture, all on that shared $20/month Vercel Pro plan plus Stripe's per-sale fee.
 The same stack handles physical-product shops and booking too.

 What breaks when you build a website with AI?